Zone: 4 to 9

-Annual sunflower is one of the best annuals to attract wildlife and it is a great plant to get kids interested in gardening.
+Annual sunflower is native to western parts of North America and is one of the best annuals to attract wildlife.
+It is a great plant to get kids interested in gardening.
 Choose a variety that is not pollen free because they are more attractive to wildlife and your children will see the seeds develop thereby learning about the plant reproduction cycle.
 The varieties with extra large flowerheads often need staking and do not look that great in the garden.
 There are dwarf varieties available that are only two feet high.
 These are more suitable for young children.
 Put them in pots with good soil and keep the soil moist.
 When the plant starts to wither, remove the flowerheads and let the seeds continue to develop.
 When you can see the seeds, hang them up for the birds.

 Most sunflowers need a good deal of sunshine to do well.
 Helianthus strumosus (woodland sunflower) flowers in part-sun or under open indirect light.
 You can therefore plant this species on the north side of a building.
 Its flowerheads are larger than many other members of this genus and it is quite striking.
 This plant will grow up to eight feet high.
 It fills in quickly (and that is a nice way of saying that it is a bit of a thug) so give it some room.
 Another sunflower that handles shade well is Helianthus divaricatus.
-It is a fabulous plant to boost the colour of your shade beds in the fall, but it definitely needs containing.
+It is a fabulous plant to boost the colour of your shade beds in the fall, but it will spread quickly if the growing conditions are too good, so be prepared to install barriers.
 It only grows to about five feet high.

 Species native to Ontario include: Helianthus couplandii; Helianthus decapetalus; Helianthus divaricatus;Helianthus giganteus; Helianthus nuttallii; Helianthus occidentalis; Helianthus pauciflorus;Helianthus strumosus; Helianthus tuberosus;